p-singh99/Comp3900-project/app/database/README.md

 ------------|-----------|----------
 id          | serial    | Auto generated primary key. name        | text      | Name of the category.
-Cannot be null
+Cannot be null parentCateogry | integer | id of the parent category.
+May be null.
+Must be a valid id from the categories table.

 The categories table exists to keep track of all known podcast categories.
 When a new podcast is added to the app by RSS Feed, the application must check if any of its categories are new and if so, add them to the categories table.